-A four-hour course for managers that introduces them to the ingredients for a more proactive approach to psychological health and safety, and develops their skills for promoting good health and managing the risks.
+A four-hour course for managers that introduces them to the ingredients for a more proactive approach to psychological health and safety.
+It is designed to be interactive and to draw on participants own resources as managers.

 1. Exploring the terminology and why that is important;

 2. What is your duty of care as a manager?

 3. Psychological Risk Management

 4. How do you spot when someone is having problems?

 We are drowning in information and also expected to process it faster.
 Problems arise if we try to stay focused when our brains are tired – inertia builds.
 Neuroscience research provides hard evidence about what attention is, how it works, how to attain it and use it productively.
 By leveraging the full capacity of our brains and our environments, it’s possible to think better and apply our energy more effectively at work, and in our personal lives.